StackBLU/UltimateCombo/README.md

 Ultimate Combo pairs very well with the following plugins:
 * <a href="https://github.com/UnknownX7/ReAction">ReAction</a>, for automatic target picking and turbo mode
 * <a href="https://github.com/FFXIV-CombatReborn/BossmodReborn">BossMod Reborn</a>, for slidecasting and lag reduction
-<p>You can find installation instructions for each respective plugin on its github page.</p>
+<p>You can find installation instructions for the above plugins on their github page.</p>
 <br>

 Steps: